willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/towards_reproducible_science.md

 --------

-This is a **time line** of every step towards the current version of this talk, and the dummy analysis presented here.
+This is a **time line** of every step towards the current version of this talk, and the example analysis presented here.
 Suppose, we developed the analysis as part of a multi-author paper.
 Then, it would be possible to return to any specific version of the scripts at any later point, compare scripts between revisions sent to the journal, or roll back any changes that are perhaps later